-A two week safari visiting Uganda and Rwanda, trekking the forests in search of mountain gorilla in some of the best national parks, and visiting the enchanting forest of Kibale to track chimpanzee.
+An exceptional two week safari visiting both Uganda and Rwanda in search of remarkable primates.
+Trekking undulating rainforests in search of mountain gorilla and venturing into the enchanting forest of Kibale to track chimpanzees.

-The ultimate highlight is trekking gorilla in Parc National des Volcans (PNV) in Rwanda and Bwindi National Park in Uganda – two gorilla permits and one chimpanzee permit are included in the trip.
-There is, however, no shortage of other activities such as: boat safaris in the Kazinga Channel, visiting Dian Fossey’s grave, forest nature walks, visiting local communities, climbing volcanoes, and wildlife safaris in Queen Elizabeth National Park.
+The ultimate highlight is trekking to see the gorillas in two of the best national parks to observe them, in Parc National des Volcans (PNV) in Rwanda and Bwindi Impenetrable National Park in Uganda – two gorilla permits and one chimpanzee permit are included in the trip.
+There is, however, no shortage of other activities such as: embarking on game drives to search for classic African wildlife in Queen Elizabeth National Park, boat safaris in the Kazinga Channel, visiting Dian Fossey’s grave, forest nature walks, visiting local communities and climbing volcanoes.

 Read Director Nick Joynes' blog of his trip to view Uganda's fascinating wildlife.